AaxellD/Blog-Wars/README.md

 # Blog-Wars
-Can you keep you blog alive?
+Can you keep your blog alive?